FreeCAD/FreeCAD-documentation/wiki/Part_SectionCut.md

 ## Description

-The **Section Cut** feature is available for all workbenches, despite it only works for Part and PartDesign objects and assemblies of those.
+The **Section Cut** feature is available for all workbenches but it only works for Part and PartDesign objects and assemblies of those.
 It creates a persistent cut of objects and assemblies.
 Since the cut result is a normal [Part Cut](Part_Cut.md) object, it can be modified further or for example 3D printed.
 See below for possible applications.

  <img alt="" src=images/Part_SectionCut_example.png  style="width   *300px;">
 *A cut assembly.
 Some cut faces were manually colored.
 The yellow part is not cut because it was purposely moved by one micron into another part.*